Students’ Frequently Asked Questions

 - Some employment is only open to graduates of CEPH-accredited units.
 The US Public Health Service, some US military public health jobs and some state and local government agencies require that MPH-level jobs be filled with graduates of CEPH-accredited schools and programs.
 Other employers may express a preference for graduates of CEPH-accredited units.

 - Some fellowships are only available to students attending CEPH-accredited schools and programs that are also members of the Association of Schools and Programs of Public Health (ASPPH).
 Not all CEPH-accredited programs are members of ASPPH.
 If these fellowships are of interest to you visit www.aspph.org for more information.

-4. The institution I’m considering says that they are an applicant for accreditation.
+4. The institution I’m considering says that it is an applicant for accreditation.
 What does this mean for me?